Hexagram 27 · ䷚

 Looking with drooping mouth corners shows what the wise do not value.

-Turning to the summit for nourishment, deviating from the path to seek nourishment from the hill.
+Turning to the summit for nourishment, Deviating from the path To seek nourishment from the hill.
 Continuing to do this brings misfortune.

 Small Image